plblum/jivs/docs/Configuring.md

 # Configuring the ValueHostsManager
 The `ValueHostsManager` is the central object you use with a form or model.
 It contains the list of fields (called `ValueHosts`), their rules, callback hooks, and more.
-Use it to validate, retrieve validation results, and report additional errors determined by your business logic.
+ Use it to get and set values, validate, retrieve validation results, and report additional errors determined by your business logic.

-The `ValueHostsManager` requires a configuration that reflects all of those, which it gets through a `ValueHostsManagerConfig` object tree. `ValueHostsManagerConfig` is rather complex, due to describing everything a model or form needs for validation.
+The `ValueHostsManager` requires a configuration that reflects all of those, which it gets through a `ValueHostsManagerConfig` object tree.
+`ValueHostsManagerConfig` is rather complex, due to describing everything a model or form needs for validation.

 <details>
 <summary>Take a look</summary>